MilaTost/ExpEvo_with_replicated_selection/README.md

 |0.753	|0		            |19	                             |0                |

 **A table like this is automatically generated by the** `calculate_FDR_for_selection()` **function.** <br /> <br /> Even though, the significance threshold based on the FDR for selection is already printed by the previous function, the following function returns the threshold so it can be used directly in the Manhatten plot or to check the overlap between all the different statistics.
 The FDRfS can be choosen in the function.
-In our case we choosed a FDRfS < 5%. <br /> <br />
+In our case we choosed a FDRfS < 5%. <br />

+The different thresholds are compared here: <br />

 ## Manhattan plot
 In the [Manhatten plot](https://en.wikipedia.org/wiki/Manhattan_plot#:~:text=A%20Manhattan%20plot%20is%20a%20type%20of%20scatter,genome-wide%20association%20studies%20%28GWAS%29%20to%20display%20significant%20SNPs.) the positions of the markers are plotted against the <img src="https://render.githubusercontent.com/render/math?math=F_{ST}"> value observed at this marker. <br /> <br />